cloudflare/privacy-gateway-client-library/README.md

     --no-default-features \
     --profile release-space-optimized

-# for android this will fail using ndk but the binaries will be located
+# for Android this will fail using ndk but the binaries will be located
 # in different directory the bug https://github.com/bbqsrc/cargo-ndk/issues/73
 ➜  cargo ndk \
     -t armeabi-v7a \